Jake Burger Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.01).
+- The Phillies have the 10th-ranked team ERA among all MLB pitching staffs (4.01).

-- His most recent appearance was on Saturday against the Milwaukee Brewers, when the right-hander went 4 2/3 innings, surrendering seven earned runs while giving up eight hits.
+- In his last appearance on Sunday against the Milwaukee Brewers, the left-hander threw four innings, giving up two earned runs while surrendering five hits.

+- The 28-year-old has an ERA of 3.91, with 8.3 strikeouts per nine innings, in 18 games this season.
+Opponents have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.